willfaught/paige/README.md

 The parameter object is accessed in site parameters as `[params.paige]`, and in page parameters as `[paige]`.

-The assigned values shown are the default values.
+The assigned values shown are the default values unless otherwise specified.

 Parameters specific to pages: